FAANG/dcc-validate-metadata/README.md

 Application configuration is via a mojolicious config file.
 The example of expected content of the config file is available [here](https://github.com/FAANG/validate-metadata/blob/master/web/validate_metadata.conf).
 This controls application branding and which rule sets are available.

+## Funding
+The FAANG Data Coordination Centre has received funding from the [European Union’s Horizon 2020](https://ec.europa.eu/programmes/horizon2020/) research and innovation program under
+Grant Agreement Nos.
+815668, 817923 and 817998, and also form the Biotechnology and [Biological Sciences Research Council](https://bbsrc.ukri.org/) under Grant Agreement No. BB/N019563/1.